sphinx-doc/sphinx/doc/glossary.rst

       Having domains means that there are no naming problems when one set of documentation wants to refer to e.g. C++ and Python classes.
 It also means that extensions that support the documentation of whole new languages are much easier to write.

-For more information about domains, see the chapter :ref:`domains`.
+      For more information, refer to :doc:`/usage/restructuredtext/domains`.

    environment
       A structure where information about all documents under the root is saved,